himal2007/mlst/update-fix/README.md

 - Allows filtering by species or scheme names using wildcard patterns.
 - Counts occurrences of species and schemes.

 <details>
 <summary>Auto extraction of scheme?🤔</summary>

 First, the script automatically tries to extract the scheme names from the `dbases.sh` file.
 If the scheme name is not found, it will prompt the user to either print `missing` in the output file or automatically create a scheme name based on the URL.
 For eg, for URL `https://rest.pubmlst.org/db/pubmlst_afumigatus_seqdef/schemes/1`, the scheme name will be `afumigatus`.
 If there are multiple schemes, it will append a number to the scheme name.
-For eg, for URLs `https://rest.pubmlst.org/db/pubmlst_blastocystis_seqdef/schemes/1` and `https://rest.pubmlst.org/db/pubmlst_blastocystis_seqdef/schemes/2`, the scheme names will be `blastocystis_1` and `blastocystis_2` respectively.
+For eg, for URLs `https://rest.pubmlst.org/db/pubmlst_chlamydiales_seqdef/schemes/38` and `https://rest.pubmlst.org/db/pubmlst_chlamydiales_seqdef/schemes/41`, the scheme names will be `chlamydiales_38` and `chlamydiales_41` respectively.

 </details>

 The script offers feature to filter for particular species/schemes.
 It is recommended to run with filter option and thus, download only the required schemes so as not to tamper with the existing DBs and schemes.

+**📝Important**: `mlst` tool is designed for typing bacterial species only.
+Please make sure to filter the non-bacterial schemes from your schemes file.

 ---